aaronriekenberg/simplerotate/README.md

 A simple command line app to read from stdin and echo the output to a file "output".

-When file reaches a max size (1 megabyte) the file is rotated:
+When file reaches a max size (10 megabytes) the file is rotated:
 * "output.1" -> "output.2"
 * "output" -> "output.1"